DamTchorzewski/DamTchorzewski/README.md

 ## :man_mechanic:About Me

-- 🔭 I’m currently working as a senior bicycle mechanic.
+- 🔭 I’m currently looking for a job / internship as a Junior front-end developer
-- 🌱 I’m currently learning React and Node.js.
+- 🌱 I’m currently taking the final steps towards becoming a Full Stack Web Developer certification.
-- 👯 I’m looking to work in the IT proffesion.
+- 👯 I’m looking for the development of my skills.
-- 😄 My passions: 👨‍💻 computer technology, 🐛 programming, 🔥🚴‍ extreme bike riding, 🛠️ mechanics.
+- 😄 My passions: 👨‍💻 computer technology, 🐛 programming, 🛠️ mechanics, 🔥🚴‍ extreme bike riding.

 ## 🏗️My projects